CannyChiu/TechnicalTalentPartnerHub/README.md

 * [The Fullstack HR professional](https://joshbersin.com/2019/11/the-full-stack-hr-professional/): As a follow-up to the above resource, Josh Bersin has written a wonderful thoughtpiece on what it takes to be a Full-Stack HR professional.
 * [Hyper Island Toolbox](https://toolbox.hyperisland.com/): Fantastic hub of different faciliation techniques and team buildings.
 * [HR Business Partners and Centers of Expertise](https://www2.deloitte.com/br/en/pages/human-capital/articles/hr-business-partners-and-centers-of-expertise.html): a quick summary about the roles of HRBPs compared to HR CoEs such as recruiting, learning, total rewards.
+* [Talking Heads: HR as a Source of Value](https://www.youtube.com/watch?v=dVDZ7xFy4rY&t=1658s): great conversation between Dave and Loren (who is the CHRO of Lego, but prev CRO) about business acumen and HR adding value to the business.
+Great point on HR being stuck in traditional annual cycles and processes where as the north star needs to be value creation for the business group they support.
+How can we build better Talent professionals?

 ## **A curated collection of resources to better understand Total Rewards/Compensation:**